Academic Visitor Program

 Visits typically last between one week and two months.
 Extended study visits may be arranged by negotiation.

-- You will need to cover all other expenses related to your stay at the IEA DPC, including, but not limited to, health insurance for yourself and accompanying dependents, if any.
+- You will need to cover all other expenses related to your stay at the IEA in Hamburg, including, but not limited to, health insurance for yourself and accompanying dependents, if any.

 - You may also need to pay bench fees if your visit is longer than two months.